Top 10 ways to makeover pumpkin soup

 As the nights draw in and the weather gets colder, our thoughts turn to warming stews and soups.
 Our phenomenally popular pumpkin soup (pictured above) makes the most of this seasonal vegetable, and is a great way to use up any leftover flesh from carving your jack o'lanterns.
 Plus, pumpkin has some surprising health benefits too.
 From tasty toppings to cheesy toast, the Good Food cookery team offer their 10 tips to take our classic pumpkin soup recipe to the next level.

-Take a hint from professional chefs and give your meal an artistic finish by drizzling garlic oil in circles over your soup, or dotting with fresh green pesto just before serving.
-Try making your own from scratch with our pesto sauce recipe.
+Take a hint from professional chefs and give your meal an artistic finish by drizzling garlic oil in circles over your soup, or dotting with freshly made classic pesto just before serving.

 2. Feel blue...